Serwaa Amihere: Career

 Serwaa is a news anchor on GHOne TV and the first Ghanaian to win RTP Awards' Best TV Newscaster of the Year three consecutive times.
 She is the first brand ambassador of AMOR Contraceptive.
 She is an ambassador of Flora Tissues and also the C.E.O of Oh My Hair Beauty Parlor and Office and Co.

-In 2025, she opened a new building for Oh My Hair and Office and Co. in East Legon, Accra, alongside her sister, Mavis (known as Mami).
+In 2025, she opened a new building for Oh My Hair and Office and Co with her sister, Mavis, popularly known as Mami.
+The structure at East Legon, Accra, serves women with their modern day beauty needs.

+On 10th October, 2025, she announced on her social media accounts that she had graduated from the Ghana School of Law and had qualified as an attorney.
+The announcement attracted a massive public attention and traction, as her legal education had largely remained private.
+She accompanied the announcement with photographs of herself in legal regalia.